telerik/xaml-docs/controls/radribbonview/features/simplified-ribbon.md

 In order to change the default layout mode, there are two options.
 Switch the layout through the UI or programmatically.

 * __Switch the layout through the UI__: By default the button that switches between the default and the simplified layout is not visible.
-You can set the __ShowRibbonLayoutButton__ property to __True__ in order to show it.
+You can set the __ShowLayoutModeButton__ property to __True__ in order to show it.
 You can also set the __LayoutModeButtonContent__ property in order to change the Content of the switch button.

     #### __[XAML] Example 2: Showing the LayoutMode button and changing its Content__
     {{region xaml-radribbonview-simplified-ribbon-1}}